-Proof: Let G be a graph that satisfies OLOP.
-By the definition of OLOP, every subgraph H of G satisfies SLOP.
-Since every graph in \mathcal{F} fails SLOP, it follows that G does not contain any graph in \mathcal{F} as a subgraph.
+Proof: Let G be a graph that satisfies OLoP.
+By the definition of OLoP, every subgraph H of G satisfies SLoP.
+Since every graph in \mathcal{F} fails SLoP, it follows that G does not contain any graph in \mathcal{F} as a subgraph.

-Corollary 3.1 settles the 'only-if' direction of Theorem 3.1.
-To prove the 'if' direction, we will start with a useful lemma.
-We will give the idea of the proof, the full proof being in Appendix B.
+Corollary 3.1 settles the "only-if" direction of Theorem 3.1.
+To prove the "if" direction, we will start with a useful lemma.